Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Summary and conclusions

 \section{Summary and conclusions}

-In preparation for the coming online of \neuThH{ELT/}METIS, we have developed \neuGDMII{in \citet{m24expeditus} and this work} a framework to predict spectrally resolved hydrogen accretion-line profiles for gas giants.
-For the local emission, we used the shock model of \citet{aoyama18}, \neuGDMII{and restricted ourselves to the sitation that magnetospheric accretion does not occur.
-In principle, it could be accommodated in our set-up.} We took at \PDSb as \neuGDMII{an example} and predicted a \Bra line strength and line profile, and estimated how easily observable it should be.
+In preparation for the coming online of ELT/METIS, we have developed in \citet{m24expeditus} and this work a framework to predict spectrally resolved hydrogen accretion-line profiles for gas giants.
+For the local emission, we used the shock model of \citet{aoyama18}.
+While our set-up could accommodate magnetospheric accretion, we restricted ourselves to the cases when it is not at play.
+We took \PDSb as an example, noting that \WISPb is very similar, and predicted how well METIS can detect the \Bra line and reveal its shape.
 Our main findings concerning \PDSb but also more generally are the following: \begin{enumerate}